-crops include wheat, rice, maize, soybean, barley, sorghum, cotton, sugar cane and hay plants (See Figure 2.1.23).
+Cropland encompasses a wide range of crops, both herbaceous and woody.
+Herbaceous crops include wheat, rice, maize, soybean, barley, sorghum, cotton, sugar cane and hay plants (See Figure 4.1.23).
 Woody crop land cover features a layer of permanent crops.
-It includes orchards and plantations such as fruit trees, coffee and tea plantations, oil palms, and rubber plantations.
+It includes orchards and plantations, such as fruit trees, coffee and tea plantations, oil palms, and rubber plantations.
 In some areas, woody and herbaceous crops are layered.
-This is seen in Mediterranean regions when wheat is grown in olive tree groves.
+This is seen in Mediterranean regions when wheat is grown in olive groves.

-Agricultural expansion drives natural and semi-natural land losses worldwide (S Figure 4.1.24).
-Rapid population growth and rising living standards are increash this expansion.
+Agricultural expansion drives natural and semi-natural land losses worldwide (see Figure 4.1.24).
+Rapid population growth and rising living standards are increasing this expansion.
 Natural vegetation is replaced with far fewer plant types, lowering a community's plant diversity.
 Converting natural landscapes to croplands requires significant effort and expertise.
 Fertilisers and pesticides are added to maintain productivity, but overuse can degrade soils, reduce biodiversity and deplete nutrients.
 Sustainable agricultural practices are critical to offset the environmental impacts of cropland.